Skip to content

 The persistence settings you selected will be enacted the next time you go to Preview or Record mode.

-Please refer to the Upgrading to Windows 10 document for more details.
+Please refer to the Upgrading Windows for more details.

 How can I transfer an experiment onto another computer with Synapse?